MirrorNetworking/Mirror/docs/Concepts/StateSync.md

 ## Serialization Flow

-GameObjects with the Network Identity component attached can have multiple scripts derived from `NetworkBehaviour`.
-The flow for serializing these GameObjects is:
+Game objects with the Network Identity component attached can have multiple scripts derived from `NetworkBehaviour`.
+The flow for serializing these game objects is:

 On the server: